Carglglz/upydev/README.md

 uPy commands are organized in:

 * **General**: These commands should work 'out of the box' in any Micropython running board with WebREPL daemon enabled.
+* **Wifi utils** : This commands make easier to save/load wifi configuration (STA and AP ) and connect to an access point or enable its own (needs wifiutils.py in upydevice, see upyutils in upydev github repo)
 * **SD:** These commands need *sdcard.py* in the upy device, and a sd module/shield at least.
 * **INPUT**: These commands need a specific sensor module and the appropriate script in the upydevice (All these scripts are under [upyutils](https://github.com/Carglglz/upydev/tree/master/upyutils) directory)
     * ***ADC***: commands that make use of the ADCs from the board, or an external ADC module (ADS1115) (for external module needs 'ads1115.py' and 'init_ADS.py')
     * ***IMU***: commands that make use of the LSM9DS1 module, although other IMU modules could be easily implemented (needs 'lsm9ds1.py' and 'init_MY_IMU.py')
     * ***WEATHER***: commands that make use of the BME280 module, although other weather sensor modules could be easily implemented (needs 'bme280.py' and 'init_BME280.py')
     * ***POWER:*** commands that make use of the INA219 module.
 * **OUTPUT:** These commands use the DAC or PWM of the board, some needs an actuator module (buzzer or motor driver and a motor) at least and the appropriate script in the upydevice.

   * ***DAC:*** to generate an analog signal (dc value, sine wave or square wave at the momment) (needs 'dac_signal_gen.py')